tomas-fryza/vhdl-course/lab5-counter/README.md

            if (rising_edge(clk)) then
                -- if high-active reset then

-                   -- Clear all bits
-                   -- Set output `pulse` to low
+                   -- Clear all bits of local counter -- Set output `pulse` to low

                -- elsif sig_count is PERIOD-1 then
-                   -- Clear all bits
-                   -- Set output `pulse` to high
+                   -- Clear all bits of local counter -- Set output `pulse` to high

                -- else